-You can use it to fix skin blemishes or imperfections in portraits.
+You can use it to fix skin blemishes, dust spots, or imperfections in portraits.
 Or to remove distracting elements like tree branches or people in landscapes, spots from trash, lint, or stains on any setting.
 You can even remove spots from dust on a camera sensor.

-The spot removal tool in Lightroom is very similar to the clone stamp and healing brush tools in Photoshop.
+Lightroom’s spot removal tool is very similar to the clone stamp and healing brush tools in Photoshop.
 The spot removal tool has two options: clone or heal.

 When set to clone, the brush stamps an exact replica of the reference spot.
 When set to heal, the brush takes the sample area and matches the lighting and texture so that it’s blended more.